divyajeettt/EBMS/README.md

 # EBMS

+# About EBMS

-A full-stack data management system for an online electronics store.
+ElectroBase Management System is a full-stack data management system for an online electronics store.